-A general dentist is one who has completed dental school and is a licensed dentist.
+A general dentist has completed dental school and is a licensed dentist.
 The general dentist has not received any specialized post-graduate dental education residency.
-General dentists not only provide the basic treatments but also can aid the policymakers or relevant bodies to govern the regulations related to the field.
+General dentists not only provide basic treatments but also can aid the policymakers or relevant bodies to govern the regulations related to the field.
 Usually, a general dentist who is not an oral surgeon can’t perform complex oral surgeries in most sensitive cases.
 For example, some third molar extractions may be fully impacted and very close to the nerve running along the lower jaw.
 Many people will end up seeing an Oral Surgeon who has an impacted wisdom tooth extracted.
 Oral surgeons are dentists that have more dental specialized training in oral surgery.
 Some oral surgeons actually only went to medical school and not dental school, and then do an oral surgery residency.
 Most oral surgeons have completed dental school and then follow this up with 3 years, or 4 years or possibly 5 years of residency to become an accredited oral surgeon.

 If you haven’t gotten your wisdom teeth out yet, then you have many things to consider.
 Most people need to have them removed, and it requires a specialist.
 Read to find out why and what to expect when you make the decision!

 So, your dentist says you need to undergo wisdom tooth removal and you’re feeling a little apprehensive.
 Here’s everything you need to know before you go in for surgery (and how to ensure a speedy recovery) so you can go into the process feeling prepared.

 By the end of this post, you’ll know:

 What to ask your dentist